 It is well known that higher education equals a bigger salary, but how much more money can a degree add to your income?

 We compared the salaries of professionals at the same level but with different college degree levels across many jobs in Import and Export in Serbia, below are our findings.

 Workers with a certificate or diploma earn on average 17% more than their peers who only reached the high school level.

 Employees who earned a Bachelor's Degree earn 24% more than those who only managed to attain a certificate or diploma.

 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Serbia who work in Import and Export earn 5% more than their female counterparts on average.
+In the field of Import and Export in Serbia, the average difference between the salary of male and female employees is 5%.

-Import and Export professionals in Serbia are likely to observe a salary increase of approximately 7% every 20 months.
+Professionals working in Import and Export in Serbia are likely to observe a salary increase of approximately 7% every 20 months.
 The national average annual increment for all professions combined is 7% granted to employees every 20 months.